Best telescopes for seeing planets in 2024

 At Space.com, we are confident that our recommendations for the best telescopes are honest, reliable, and up-to-date.
 We pride ourselves on putting every telescope through a rigorous review process that tests each instrument thoroughly.
 Our expert staff and knowledgeable freelance contributors carefully evaluate each telescope to ensure that our reviews are fair, unbiased, and based on real-life experience.

-During the review process, we consider several aspects, such as the construction and design of the telescope, its performance in the field, and its function as an optical instrument.
-We also take into account the intended use, class, and price of each telescope to ensure that we compare apples to apples.
+During the review process, we consider several aspects, such as the telescope's construction and design, performance in the field, and function as an optical instrument.
+We also consider each telescope's intended use, class, and price to ensure that we compare apples to apples.

 We evaluate how easy it is to set up each telescope, whether computerized or motorized mounts are reliable and quiet and whether the telescope comes with appropriate accessories like eyepieces and tripods.
 If we think a particular telescope would benefit from other kit to make the most of it, we'll suggest it.
 This gives you the best experience possible.
 At Space.com, we maintain complete editorial independence to ensure that our buying guides and reviews are reliable, transparent, and unbiased.
 We are confident that our buying advice on telescopes is the best in the market, so you can make informed decisions about purchasing an instrument or not.